St Mary-le-Bow: In popular culture

 The bells, often considered amongst the most famous in the world, have typically been used to define whether or not one is a true Londoner or Cockney; anyone born within their earshot is considered such.
 With the urbanisation of the City of London in the 20th and 21st centuries, the increasing population, noise pollution and the soundproofing measures installed in the belfry, the range of the Bow bells is significantly smaller than at its peak.

 In 1851, the bells could be heard across north and east London, as far as Hackney Marshes, Stratford and Limehouse, with reports that they could also be heard south of the Thames in Southwark.
 An acoustic study taken in 2012 shows that this range has shrunk substantially, and is now confined to the eastern parts of the Square Mile and Shoreditch.
 With no maternity hospitals within this range and only limited residential properties, arguably the modern chance of the birth of a "true" cockney is now very low.

 The bells are also mentioned in the nursery rhyme "Oranges and Lemons": "I do not know, says the Great Bell of Bow".

 Ordinarily, distances by road from London are now measured from Charing Cross but, before the late 18th century, they were measured from the London Stone in Cannon Street, or the Standard in Cornhill.
 However, on the road from London to Lewes, the mileage is taken from the church door of St Mary-le-Bow.
 To note the reference point used, mileposts along the way are marked with the rebus in cast-iron of a bow and four bells.

 The church is also mentioned in the song "The London Boys" by David Bowie ("… Bow Bell strikes another night…").

 The West Ham United F.C. away shirt for the 2024/25 season features a graphic representation of the St Mary-le-Bow woven into the fabric along with a reference to the church's bells on the back of the neck.

+The Academy of St Mary-le-Bow

+The Academy of St Mary-le-Bow, a London-based chamber orchestra founded in 2016, is the resident orchestra at St Mary-le-Bow.
+It gave its debut concert at the church in August 2016 and continues to present regular performances there.